labstreaminglayer/App-Input/README.md

-# Keyboard connector app
+# Keyboard / Mouse connector apps

-This program should work out of the box on Windows 2000 or later.
+These programs grab all input events
-The program grabs all keystrokes and releases done at a computer to allow for recording keyboard events for example while closed-source stimulus presentation software is running.
+(keystrokes and releases, mouse clicks, mouse movements) done at a computer to allow for recording input events for example while closed-source stimulus presentation software is running.

 Note that no passwords or personal information should be entered while this